LAST UPDATED SEPTEMBER 12, 2023

 In half-hour sessions at a rate of 5 birds per dusting session it was an all morning ordeal.
 The process was physically tiring, dirty and stressful to the flock.
 I do handle them often enough so they weren’t panicked, which helped.
 DE dusting should be done outside on a dry day.
 Keep the birds from flapping to reduce the dust cloud.
 Once done, keep them where they will be dry and make sure plenty of DE is around to dust in.

-Burn the bastards!
+Burn them alive!
 No really.

 Every shed feather in the coop, pen or nearby should be raked up and disposed of—we burned ours as we didn’t want to risk them sticking around in the compost pile for a wild bird to pick up.
 Even after doing all of this and six DE treatments, our lice persisted in 6 out of 32 birds after two weeks.